 To achieve the upbeat and welcoming vibe of a Moroccan home, layer color on color, pattern on pattern and texture on texture.
 Mix and match your furnishings.
 Reflect the Moroccan culture while also mixing in pops of your own personality.

 Color is a focal point of Moroccan decorating, as it draws inspiration from the surrounding landscapes.
 From the deep blues and greens of the ocean to the rich and saturated hues of the desert, intense color is commonly utilized in these designs.
-To get this look, decorate with a combination of reds, blues, golds and purples, like Pantone’s Color of the Year, to capture the eye.
+To get this look, decorate with a combination of reds, blues, golds and purples, like Pantone’s Color of the Year for 2018, to capture the eye.
 To create contrast, these colors are set against neutral backdrops, allowing the space to look lavish.